 There are various benefits that aftermarket parts provide, one of the most apparent benefits being the price.
 Aftermarket parts may be less expensive than their OEM counterparts, and they might be more readily available due to these parts being adaptable to fit different cars.
 Some aftermarket parts are specially engineered to increase performance, making them a vital option for racing or sports enthusiasts.

 The most significant risk with aftermarket parts is that if you don’t know what you are buying, you might get low-quality parts.
 Aftermarket parts that have not been manufactured to a high standard can break down quickly and cause tremendous damage to your vehicle.
 For this reason, many insurance providers do not cover aftermarket parts.
 If your car is still under warranty, you might even void it if you install aftermarket parts.

-If you are planning to have new OEM or aftermarket car parts installed or need to have your vehicle serviced, contact your local CRS Automotive branch in Hamilton and Stoney Creek, Canada, for reliable service and sound advice.
+If you are planning to have new OEM or aftermarket car parts installed or need to have your vehicle serviced, contact your local CRS Automotive branch in Hamilton, Canada, for reliable service and sound advice.